Bleuje/processing-animations-code/code/mooremiddlecurves/README.md

 ### comments

-Explainig the trick with an animation there: https://mastodon.social/@bleuje/111709161970031114
+Explaining the trick with an animation there: https://mastodon.social/@bleuje/111709161970031114

 ### more information and links